LordAxerion/FFX2_MemoryRandomizer/README.md

 - Of course, I made this because I wanted a randomizer for this game, the better it gets, the happier I am.

 **Can I copy your code, or sell it?**
 - Look in the license file.
-You can do whatever you want, but being named would be nice of you.
+You can do whatever you want, but being named would be nice.

 If you have any further questions feel free to contact me on Discord: Earinor#4167